JamesTheHacker/Simplex/README.md

     npm run build

-This will output a single file called `main.css` in root directory with prefixes:
+This will output a single file called `css/main.css` in root directory:

 ```css
 .post {